secretsauceai/secret_sauce_ai/README.md

 - creating optimal models
 - improving architecture

-# Introduction to voice assistant data pipelines
+# For the casual reader: introduction to voice assistant data pipelines
-Voice assistants are quite complicated, if you aren't familar with the pipeline, let's start with some basic vocabulary.
+For the casual reader, these subjects can be hard to understand (how voice assistants actually work can be quite complicated), but since it seems there is a lot of interest about our projects from casual users, let's introduce this subject. let's start with some basic vocabulary.

 ## Key vocabulary